abhayk001/booth-algorithm-8085/README.md

 To solve this, the "rar" operator, rotate accumulator to right including carry was used, and the sign register was also used.
 The last Q-1, Qn+1 bit, however you know of it, is implemented with the carry flag register, as flag registers are the only 1 bit registers you can modify.
 The "push psw" and  "pop psw" commands were used to save the status of flag variables.
-The final product is stored in the BC register pair.
+The final product is stored in the BC register pair in hexadecimal.
+The multiplicand is stored at address 0003H or 3 in decimal, and the multiplier is stored in 000AH, or 10 in decimal.
+You can change these addresses if you want.
+So whenever you need to give inputs, update the above memories with your values.